 4.Be wary of “fabulous” finds.

 If a deal seems too good to be true, it probably is.
 It might mean the item is stolen or fake.
 A healthy dose of skepticism prevents you from becoming a victim.
+Contacting the seller is often a good step to take too.

 5.Choose Your Payment Method Wiseley.